Parker Adjustable Injector Razor Review – Mild to Medium Adjustments

 It took me a little time to adjust to this type of handle.
 It’s very light for a safety razor, and the handle is not rounded or shaped like any other handle.
 However, the resin-like ridged grip under the handle and the shape, which curves, work very well ergonomically when shaving.

 Not having any weight on the razor meant I had to adjust my shaving style to make the razor do a bit more work.
-Weighty razors generally help make letting the razor do the work easier.
+Weighty razors generally make it easier to let the razor do the work.

 The length and the lightweight made me think this would be a razor that is easy enough for a cartridge razor user to switch to when trying out traditional wet shaving with safety razors.
 Cartridge razors are mostly quite light and have longer handles compared to standard-sized safety razor handles, so the injectable and cartridge razors share similarities.